 Testing centres exist in most countries and our recommendation is that you arrange and carry out your test well in advance of starting your job search in the UK.

 Visa Application Costs

-The processing costs of your application area detailed on the UK Government’s website and they vary based on your originating country.
-As Vet Surgeons are currently on the shortage list, your application fees are automatically reduced as are your future employer’s fees to become a registered sponsor of Skilled Workers.
+The processing costs of your application are detailed on the UK Government’s website and they vary based on your originating country.
+As Vet Surgeons & Vet Nurses are currently on the shortage list, your application fees are automatically reduced as are your future employer’s fees to become a registered sponsor of Skilled Workers.

 Many of our clients will offer to pay for the visa application costs as part of your job offer.
 Please ensure this item is clarified during the offer negotiation phase.

 If your visa is granted, your spouse will be able to come with you, as will your children.
 They will have to apply for their own visa that will be linked to your own and end at the same time.
 Typically, you must be married or in a civil partnership or lived with your spouse for at least 2 years for them to qualify.

 Medicus does not offer specialist immigration advice although we can connect you to our preferred agents who can help you.
 Our role is to help you find the right role and connect you with our clients in a way that makes the process of moving to the UK and finding the right opportunity less daunting.

 Although every effort has been made to make this information as accurate as possible, we offer no guarantees and urge you to seek professional immigration advice before starting out.